-Stack Register - STACK
+Stack register - STACK

 This is a special part of the memory which is used to save the contents of the program counter (PC) only.
-The stack is organized into 8 levels and is neither part of the data nor part of the program space, and is neither readable nor writeable.
+The stack is organized into 6 levels and is neither part of the data nor part of the program space, and is neither readable nor writeable.
 The activated level is indexed by the stack pointer (SP) and is neither readable nor writeable.
 At a subroutine call or interrupt acknowledge signal, the contents of the program counter are pushed onto the stack.
 At the end of a subroutine or an interrupt routine, signaled by a return instruction (RET or RETI), the program counter is restored to its previous value from the stack.
 After a chip reset, the SP will point to the top of the stack.

 If the stack is full and a non-masked interrupt takes place, the interrupt request flag will be recorded but the acknowledge signal will be inhibited.
 When the stack pointer is decremented (by RET or RETI), the interrupt will be serviced.
 This feature prevents stack overflow allowing the programmer to use the structure more easily.
-In a similar case, if the stack is full and a "CALL" is sub-
+In a similar case, if the stack is full and a "CALL" is subsequently executed, stack overflow occurs and the first entry will be lost (only the most recent 6 return addresses are stored).